 1. TH #1 (Powder Spring Rd.) and TH #2 (Minard Hill Rd.) have priority followed by school bus routes, then major traffic routes and then we will plow the roads which we feel cause the most problems for the public (traffic volume, steepness) and other roads in the most cost efficient manner.

-3. Town office and fire station lot should be plowed enough to let vehicles in and out during office hours. (parking lot needs to be empty of vehicles to plow completely.)
+3. The town office and fire station lot should be plowed enough to let emergency vehicles in and out and the public in and out during office hours. (parking lot needs to be empty of vehicles to plow completely.)

 4. The town will enforce no parking rules at all places where the plow trucks turn around.

-5. Vehicles parked or abandoned in right-of-way or on town-owned property may be moved at owners expense.
-The Town of Groton will not be responsible for damage to personal property left in right-of- way.
+parked or abandoned in right-of-way or on town-owned property may be moved at

 6. No person shall plow or otherwise deposit snow onto the traveled way, shoulder or sidewalk of a class 2 or 3 town highway.
 (23 VSA § 1126A).